Dolores Huerta: Delano Grape Strike

 The strike was accompanied by boycotts.
 Huerta and Padilla organized a wine boycott throughout California.
 Huerta was then sent to direct boycott efforts in New York and New Jersey.
 She initially organized secondary boycotts with local unions, who refused to transport California grapes over the Hudson River.
 This was illegal at the time under the Taft–Hartley Act.
 After the union eventually released the grapes for distribution, she launched a consumer boycott in coalition with local churches, labor organizations, liberal activists, and student groups.
 Members of the coalition picketed A&P grocery stores until they stopped selling grapes.
 Soon after, other stores such as Bohack, Finast, Hills, and Waldbaum's followed suit.
 Huerta spoke in public regularly about the strike, becoming well known for her "firebrand rhetoric".

 On August 19, 1965, the AWOC and NFWA merged to form the United Farm Workers (UFW).
 Huerta, along with various members of the former AWOC and NFWA leadership, was appointed vice president of the new organization.
 She was one of the union's lead negotiators, and according to Rose, was "the union's first contract negotiator".
 In 1966, she negotiated with several of the struck grape companies—Schenley, Gallo, and Franzia—resulting in a contract favorable to the workers.
 When the strike ended on July 29, 1970, Huerta helped secure a contract with the remaining companies that increased workers' wages, added new safety rules to protect workers from pesticides, created a health fund, and turned the hiring process from the companies over to the UFW.

+During the strike, in winter 1966, Huerta alleges that Cesar "raped her in [his] vehicle" after driving her "to a secluded grape field" in Delano.
+According to Huerta, she got into his vehicle presuming they were to discuss an upcoming strike.
+It had been common for them to discuss union matters in Chavez's car, as he was concerned about his office being "bugged".
+With the alleged rape leaving her in a "numb, shocked state", she said she did not report it because police were hostile to the farmworkers' movement, and because she believed that "no one within the union would believe her".
+She also said that the farmworkers' movement was her life's work and that she worried that reporting the assault would interfere with the movement's success.